IpAtlas/IpAtlasGeoCli/README.md

 Now you should be able to run `geoip.exe` from anywhere in the command prompt without specifying the full path.

 # Usage
 The first step before using the CLI command features from below is to set a valid context license key.
+License key is the same value as API Key.
 `geoip settings --set-license <LICENSE KEY>`

 How to get a valid license key will be provided soon.
 If you'd like to get beta access, feel free to contact us on support@ipatlas.net

+## Version
+You can check CLI version by running the following command:
+`geoip version`

 ## IP Lookup
 Perform IP Address Geolocation lookup.